 The new rules are seen as a victory for open standards and increased competition.
 As it turned out, it was AT&T and Verizon -- not Google -- who walked away as the big winners of the 700MHz auction, buying enough licenses in enough regions to establish nationwide networks.
 But if they adhere to the FCC provisions, we might see a day in the near future where any Verizon or AT&T subscriber with any device can log onto a blazing fast, nationwide wireless network.

-For even more information on FCC auctions, wireless technology and related topics, check out the links on the next page.
+For even more information on FCC auctions, wireless technology and related topics, check out the links below.